VTUL/VTDR_RepositoryServices/README.md

 ```
 FigshareArticleID=["212121","5453543","32232"]
 ```
-Add more with a comma, or replace with the article ids for the ingest/publication content.
+Add more ids or replace with the article ids for the ingest/publication content.
+Run downloadFigshareContent_batch.py
+(For the error bs4 not found, please do "pip3 install BeautifulSoup4") Pick 1 for Ingest, 2 for Pub
+Pick 1 for demo, 4 for repo

 Run downloadFigshareContent_batch.py
 (For the error bs4 not found, please do "pip3 install BeautifulSoup4")